somebloke1/chroma_mcp_server/docs/refactoring/README.md

 4. **Test Result Integration**: Implementation of structured test result tracking and automated test-driven learning workflows.
 This includes JUnit XML parsing, test transition detection (failure→success), validation evidence creation, and bidirectional linking between test results, code changes, and chat history.
 5. **CLI Renaming**: Renaming the `chroma-client` executable to `chroma-mcp-client` for better naming consistency with `chroma-mcp-server` and to avoid potential conflicts with official Chroma tools.
 The implementation includes backward compatibility through version 0.2.x with deprecation warnings, and a planned removal of the old entry point in version 0.3.0.
 6. **Test Artifacts Organization**: Organizing test artifacts in a dedicated `logs/tests/` directory structure to improve clarity and maintainability.
+7. **Shell Script Migration**: Migration of all shell scripts to Python modules to improve maintainability, testability, and platform compatibility; original shell scripts in `scripts/` are deprecated and will be removed in version 0.3.0.
-7. **ROI Measurement**: Development of a framework for quantifying the value and effectiveness of the RAG implementation.
+8. **ROI Measurement**: Development of a framework for quantifying the value and effectiveness of the RAG implementation.

 For questions about specific implementations, refer to the individual documents or review the implementation code in the corresponding modules.